eldavenport/SIO-PythonEarthScience/docs/installation/software_install/python_install.md

     1) Download the miniforge version for Apple (either Apple Silicon or Intel depending on which kind of Mac you have)

-    2) Open your unix-shell, type `cd ~/Downloads`, and Enter
+    2) Open your terminal, type `cd ~/Downloads`, and Enter

-    3) Type `./Miniforge3-`, hit Tab (this will autocomplete the name of the downloaded file), and Enter
+    3) Type `./Miniforge3-`, hit Tab (this should autocomplete the name of the downloaded file.
+If it doesn't, copy and paste the file name):

         a) For example, my downloaded filename is: Miniforge3-MacOSX-arm64.sh

+        b) Hit `Enter` to run the script

+        c) If this command fails with a "permission denied" error, type `chmod +x Miniforge3-<filename>`, hit Enter, and try the above command again.

     4) Follow the text prompts in the terminal: